nearform/react-browser-hooks/storybook/stories/mouse-position/README.md

-## useMousePosition Hook
+## MousePosition Hook

-The useMousePosition hook listens for changes to mouse position.
-Passing a parameter throttles the rate at which this hook updates state.
+The MousePosition hook listens for changes to mouse position.

 Import as follows: